maximemulder/clam/notes/QUESTIONS.md

 - Should the language implement implied bounds for type parameters ?
 - It is possible for unions and intersections to support higher-kinded types ?
 - Should universal type abstrations be evaluated on introduction ?
+- Is the recursive type `µT.
+T` equivalent to the bottom type ?